HartMason/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
-  * How many rows were returned: 7
+  * How many rows were returned: 7 S
   * First name of the first user: Mitsue
+    SELECT * from users where city = "Chicago";
 2.
   * How many rows were returned: 2
   * What states do they live in: MD and TX

-3.
+    SELECT DISTINCT state from users where first_name = "Glory"; 3.
   * How many rows were returned: 6
-  * What's the last email on the list: nichelle_meteer@meteer.com
+  * What's the last email on the list: nichelle_meteer@meteer.com SELECT * from users where phone1 like "773%";
 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.